Marine Life & Environment

 - Shark Island: Schools of barracuda, dogtooth tuna, eagle rays, and reef sharks can be commonly seen here.
 It can also be a great night dive location when the currents are low.

-Visitors from the US usually fly to Kosrae International Airport via Honolulu.
-Another way is to take a direct flight to Tokyo, and then travel via Guam.
+Visitors from the U.S. usually fly to Kosrae International Airport (KSA) via Honolulu – Daniel K. Inouye International Airport (HNL).
+Another option is to take a direct flight to Tokyo (NRT or HND) and then travel via Guam – Antonio B. Won Pat International Airport (GUM).

 There are dive resorts available in Kosrae, with Kosrae Nautilus being the most popular one.